How to enable Shadowplay Nvidia Highlights in Fortnite

-How to Setup NVIDIA Shadowplay Highlights
+How to enable Shadowplay Nvidia Highlights

 The NVIDIA Shadowplay Highlights feature is available to PC players using a GeForce GTX 650 graphics card or above.
 This GPU allows you to use the GeForce Experience software needed for game capture.
 Make sure you have downloaded the latest version of GeForce Experience and have updated your drivers before following the steps below.
 With that sorted we can get straight into how to enable Shadowplay Nvidia Highlights in Fortnite.

 Enable In-Game Overlay in GeForce Experience